 Lauren Barry, M.Ed. , Family Student Engagement & English Learner Education Coordinator

 Lauren Barry has worked as a family partner and educator for over 10 years.
 She is dedicated to building relationships with students, families and the community at large.
-Lauren is passionate about the role of culture in education.
+Lauren is passionate about the role of culture and equity in education.
 Her uncompromising belief that cultural competency is the basis for learning, communicating high expectations, and reshaping curriculum to reflect diversity contributes to positive social and academic outcomes for all students.
-Lauren’s leadership in English Learner Education and commitment to family student engagement nurtures collaboration with families and educators throughout the school district.
-By working in tandem with leadership, educators and schools she strives to provide equitable family engagement efforts.
+Lauren’s leadership and commitment to English Learner Education and Family-Student Engagement nurtures positive and proactive collaboration between families and educators throughout the school district.
+By working in tandem with educational leadership she strives to support family engagement efforts at the district and school levels.
 As a member of the Northampton community, Lauren stays abreast of developments in resources to identify most impactful ways to connect families to both the school and community.
-Her expertise and enthusiasm for people foster the district’s two way communications to families and equitable practices for students that are representative of the diversity in Northampton Public Schools.
+Her expertise and enthusiasm for people contribute to the district’s two way communication efforts to multilingual families and equitable instructional practices for students that are representative of the diversity in Northampton Public Schools.

 The Student Services Department of oversees Special Education, English Language Education, Family Engagement and Early Childhood departments in the Northampton Public Schools.
 Additionally the department ensures compliance with the 504 process in the six district schools and supports homeless and foster students.
 Supports provided through the Student Services Department continue to be aligned with the established regulations of the Individuals with Disabilities Act (IDEA), the Americans with Disabilities Act (ADA), and policies and laws for educating students with limited English proficiency.